karimamunaff/apple-silicon-pytorch/README.md

 Considering MAC Studio for the specs desribed above is $1000 less than Macbook pro, i would recommend getting it + a small M1 Macbook air for portability.
 The final price of Mac Studio + M1 Macbook air would still be cheaper than a single Macbook pro for the specs described above.

-RTX 3090 on the other hand was only half as fast, this could be due to the CPU bottleneck involved in preprocessing.
+RTX 3090 was very slow compared to M1 MAX (see below), this could be due to the CPU bottleneck involved in preprocessing.

 ### Macbook Pro log
 ```